javidmedina/lucidOS/README.md

 Default wallpapers, branding, and UI elements are proprietary, maintaining the lucidOS identity.

+Emphasis on smooth transitions, responsive animations, and visual depth.

 Flexible layout options allow users to emulate macOS, Windows, or other styles.

 # Gaming
-As stated, lucidOS has the ability to run Windows Apps via Proton, and that includes video games, you can play a good majority of steam games and windows apps in general on lucidOS.
-More support is always being added.
+As stated, lucidOS will have the ability to run Windows Apps via Proton, and that includes video games.
+You will be able to play a good majority of Steam games and Windows apps in general on lucidOS.
+More support will always be added as lucidOS improves more and more.
+(Proton is a compatibility layer developed by Valve)